 Spousal support is usually paid under an agreement or court order after a relationship ends.
 This doesn’t automatically happen — you have to apply for spousal support.
 Anyone who was in a married or unmarried spousal relationship can do so.
 Each couple’s circumstances will determine how much support is paid, if any.

-Everyone who qualifies as a “spouse” can claim spousal support after separation.
+Anyone who qualifies as a spouse can ask for spousal support after separation.

-Under the federal Divorce Act, spouses are people who are married to each other.
+There are two laws that deal with spousal support: the federal Divorce Act and the provincial Family Law Act.
+Under the federal Divorce Act, spouses are people who are, or were, married to each other.

 Under BC’s Family Law Act, spouses are people who:

 have lived together in a “marriage-like relationship” for at least two years, or